 Research has shown that estrangement is most likely to occur when one of the adults has significant personality and interpersonal problems.
 I have found a good way to explain this is to say, “grandpa [or whomever] is just not good at getting along with people.”

-Checklist for speaking to a child about a parent or relative they’ve never met
+Checklist for speaking to a child about a parent they’ve never met

 Let’s consider how to speak with a child about a parent or relative they have never met.
 This can occur when a parent has abandoned a family when a child was very young.
 As in any situation, questions should be answered honestly and simply, at an age appropriate level.